Cybersecurity-LINKS/did-compositejwk/spec.md

 #### To create the DID URL:

-Since `did:compositejwk` only contains a single composite key (a Traditional and a PQ key), the DID URL fragment identifier is always a fixed `#0` value.
+Since `did:compositejwk` only contains a single composite public key (a PQ and a Traditional public key), the DID URL fragment identifier is always a fixed `#0` value.

-If the Traditional and PQ JWKs contain a `kid` value they are _not_ used as the reference, `#0` is the only valid value.
+If the PQ and/or Traditional JWK contains a `kid` value, it is _not_ used as the reference, `#0` is the only valid value.

 ### Read